cnguyen-uk/An-Introduction-to-SQL/README.md

 We now look at some common ways of working with multiple tables via joins, but it should be noted that many more ways of joining tables exist.

 The `INNER JOIN` command performs an inner join.
 This join returns a result set based on column values common to both tables, where conditions are specified using the `ON` command.
 Note that we can also use the `JOIN` command instead, since an inner join is the default join.
-The general statement is as follows.
+The general statement is as follows:

 ```SQL
 SELECT *